 I am blown away from the beauty and vibrancy of this city.
 People seem very outdoorsy and the city is built for locals and tourists to enjoy its many open spaces indeed.
 You will find many benches or chairs around where you can chill after a long walk or sunbathe a bit as it happened to us.

-Another thing I really like is the bycicle culture: here everyone has a bycicle and for this reason you don’t see many cars or buses, at least in the center, which is really big.
-It is lovely to see so many active people of all age, it’s very insipiring.
-And of course, there are big lanes for bycicles, so big that they would make any other city jealous.
+Another thing I really like is the bicycle culture: here everyone has a bicycle and for this reason you don’t see many cars or buses, at least in the center, which is really big.
+It is lovely to see so many active people of all age, it’s very inspiring.
+And of course, there are big lanes for bicycles, so big that they would make any other city jealous.

 Second, having lunch at one of the many bakeries is a great way to save and sample simple food that Danish eat.
 The quality of their pastries, savoury and sweet is excellent.
 We have really enjoyed eating this way and would do it again.

 Third and not least, walking around the city or cycling indeed, is a great way to save and stay fit.
 Copenhagen is such a spacious city with many areas entirely dedicated to pedestrians which is a pleasure to stroll around.

 This is a very simple guide of the best things to do in my opinion when on a weekend in Copenhagen.

 Walk around the city center, which is larger than your average city and head towards the water front of Nyhavn, the most picturesque spot in Copenhagen.

 Walk more and get lost in the lanes of this beautiful side of town where you will find many cafes and art shops.
 Head to the famous statue ‘The Little Mermaid’ for a picture and a coffee from one of the vans.